 Just look at how the Taylor Swift versus Nicki Minaj ‘feud’ on Twitter escalated – the cybersphere grew positively giddy at the prospect of two ladies actually proving the theory that all women secretly hate each other.
 Said argument turned out to be nothing more than a misunderstanding but that didn’t stop the endless prattling of ‘and then Nicki said this and then Taylor said this…’ besmirching our news feeds.
 How do we live in an age where even the leading media outlets are reporting celebrity spats like schoolyard gossip?

 We are all guilty of ingrained stereotyping of girls and boys, whether we like it or not.
-I have always said that I would prefer male offspring as their brutish, mucky ways seemed preferable to the veiled connivery of their female counterparts.
-You could say that’s slightly misogynist but if you’ve ever been involved in a sisterly brawl over an item of clothing, you’d be praying for a penis every time.
+If you’ve ever been involved in a sisterly brawl over an item of clothing, you’d be praying for a penis every time.
 Boys seem to have that beautiful kind of relationship where they get mad, punch each other, and all is forgotten.
-Ladies are constructed in reverse order whereby our sugary sweet falsetto tones to fellow women signal that danger is imminent.
+Women are constructed in reverse order whereby our sugary sweet falsetto tones to fellow women signal that danger is imminent.

 That said however, one must be careful when we generalise in such a manner.
 Not all boys are soccer-playing hooligans and not all girls are rumour-spreading hags.
 This practice of gender rigidity leads to inaccurate preconceptions of women in the media.
 It seems that the majority of television and film scripts have a similar vein running through them, utilising dichotomous tropes such as buddy male camaraderie and female arch-rival showdowns.
 Men are awarded the humour element while women have to content themselves with barbed dialogue and an imbued hatred for womankind.